NHristovski/EventsScraper/README.md

 # EventsScraper

-Python script for getting the events for current month from www.courses.finki.ukim.mk
+Python script for getting the events for the current month from www.courses.finki.ukim.mk

 usage:
 python dataScraper.py index cas_password